 INTRODUCTION

 Mung bean, [Vigna radiata (L.)] Wilczek (Family: Leguminosae, Subfamily: Papilionaceae).
 It is third important pulse crop of India grown in nearly 16% of the total pulse area of the country (Anonymous, 2021).
-It is used as fresh green pods, dry seeds as vegetables due to presence of protein, vitamin and mineral (Das et al., 2014).
-Mung bean is commonly known as poor man’s meat for vegetarians is one of the most important Kharif pulse crop grown in the arid and semi-arid region of India.
+It is used as fresh green pods, dry seeds as vegetables due to the presence of protein, vitamins and minerals (Das et al., 2014).
+Mung bean is commonly known as poor man’s meat for vegetarians is one of the most important Kharif pulse crop grown in the arid and semi-arid regions of India.
 India is the world largest mung bean producer covering 65% of world’s acreage and 54% global production, (Jayappa et al., 2017).
 According to Vavilov (1926), mung bean is native to India and Central Asia.
-In India it is grown in about 4.5 million hectares with total production of 2.5 million tons with a productivity of 584 kg/ha (Anonymous, 2021).
+In India, it is grown in about 4.5 million hectares with total production of 2.5 million tons with a productivity of 584 kg/ha (Anonymous, 2021).
 In Madhya Pradesh mung bean area is 4.18 lakh hectare with the production of 3.46 lakh tons and the productivity is 828 kg/ha (Anonymous, 2022).
-In Jabalpur mung bean area is 428 ha with the production of 241 metric tons and the productivity is 563 kg/ha (Anonymous, 2021).
+In Jabalpur mung bean area is 428 ha with the production of 241 metric tons, and the productivity is 563 kg/ha (Anonymous, 2021).
 Insect pests that attack mung bean can be classified based on their appearance in the field, which is related to mung bean plant phenology.
 They come in the form of sap feeders, foliage feeders, pod feeders, and storage pests.
 Mung bean is attacked by a variety of insect pests including jassid (Empoasca kerri), thrips (Caliothrips indicus), whitefly (Bemisia tabaci), semilooper (Plusia orichalcea), cutworm (Agrotis ipsilon), galerucid beetle (Madurasia obscurella), tortricid moth (Cydia ptychora), pod borer (Maruca testulalis), pod borer (Helicoverpa armigera), stem fly (Ophiomyia phaseoli), green bug (Nezara viridula) (Nitharwal and Kumawat, 2013; Maneesha et al., 2025a,b), out of which the most significant are sucking pests (jassid and whitefly) (Islam et al., 2008).

 MATERIAL AND METHODS